MicrosoftDocs/ATADocs/ATPDocs/install-atp-step7.md

 4. Click **Save**.

-Congratulations, you have successfully deployed Microsoft Azure Threat Protection!
+Congratulations, you have successfully deployed Microsoft Azure Advanced Threat Protection!

 Check the attack time line to view detected suspicious activities and search for users or computers and view their profiles.

-ATP starts scanning for suspicious activities immediately.
-Some activities, such as some of the suspicious behavior activities, is not available until ATP has had time to build behavioral profiles (minimum of three weeks).
+Azure ATP starts scanning for suspicious activities immediately.
+Some activities, such as some of the suspicious behavior activities, is not available until Azure ATP has had time to build behavioral profiles (minimum of three weeks).

-To check that ATP is up and running and catching breaches in your network, you can check out the [ATP attack simulation playbook](https://docs.microsoft.com/enterprise-mobility-security/solutions/ata-attack-simulation-playbook).
+To check that Azure ATP is up and running and catching breaches in your network, you can check out the [Azure ATP attack simulation playbook](https://docs.microsoft.com/enterprise-mobility-security/solutions/ata-attack-simulation-playbook).

 >[!div class="step-by-step"]